omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

 A FNN usually consists of a layer that is defined as $$z=Wx + b$$ where $$W$$ are the weights and $$b$$ is an extra bias for input $$x$$.
 Such a layer is often wrapped by a non-linear activation function $$\sigma$$, as in $$A=\sigma (z)$$.
 We adapt the convolutional layer so that it resembles the previous FNN construction.
 Let $$c = E*F + b$$ be our layer with an additional bias term $$b$$.
 As with the FFN we can wrap an activation function $$\sigma$$ around $$c$$.
 In many CNN implementations, the ReLu activation function is used for this purpose.

 LeCun et al. (1989) published their paper titled 'Handwritten Digit Recognition with a Back-Propagation Network.'
-Let us now examine which parts of a CNN are trainable using back-propagation: the convolutional layers (filters), whose weights $$F$$ and biases $$b$$ (if included) can be updated through back-propagation, guided by a loss function and gradient optimization.
+Let us now examine which parts of a CNN are trainable using back-propagation.
+It's the convolutional layers (filters) with their weights $$F$$ and biases $$b$$ (if included) that can be updated through back-propagation, guided by a loss function and gradient optimization.
 Recall that most CNNs also include a final fully connected feedforward neural network (FNN) layer for producing the output, and this layer is trainable as well.
 However, the pooling layer is not involved in the training process, as it does not contain learnable parameters.

 #### Multiple channels